mehta-lab/multiSero/README.md

 # serology-COVID19
-Serological survey of antibody response to COVID-19 using ELISA and ELISA-arrays.
+Analysis tool for serological survey of antibody response to COVID-19 using ELISA and ELISA-arrays.

-This open-source repository provides tools to analyze antibody responses from the data acquired using ELISA assays in [conventional multi-well format](https://doi.org/10.1101/2020.03.17.20037713) and [ELISA-array format](https://doi.org/10.1101/2019.12.20.885285).
+This open-source repository provides tools to analyze antibody response from data acquired using ELISA assays in [conventional multi-well format](https://doi.org/10.1101/2020.03.17.20037713) and [ELISA-array format](https://doi.org/10.1101/2019.12.20.885285).
 The key goal is to enable rapid serological surveys of COVID-19 immunity.

+The analysis pipeline takes as input image data and accompanying metadata from array printers, liquid handling robots, and ELISA readers.
+The pipeline computes optical density of wells or spots within each well.
+The binding strength of tested sera to antigens in the array is output to enable diagnostic decisions.
+The pipeline is structured to be broadly useful for analyzing serological data from a variety of imagers.

 # Status
-The code is still in infancy and is being rapidly developed.
+The code is being rapidly developed.
 Present code is being written to analyze data from ELISA-arrays imaged with a variety of plate readers.
 * [SciReader CL2](https://www.scienion.com/products/scireaders/).
 * Open and configurable platform [Octopi](https://www.biorxiv.org/content/10.1101/684423v1) adapted for imaging multi-well plates.

-The code is structured to be broadly useful for other serological analyses, and imagers.

-# Structure

 Current version is written to analyze data acquired using ELISA-arrays.
 The code is divided in two major parts: